COVID-19 Has Changed the Way Europeans Go to Mass — For the Worse

 Admittedly, Bellagio is in Lombardy, the hardest-hit region of Italy from March to May, but it now has almost no coronavirus cases and beyond mask-wearing and hand sanitizer, most of the region appeared to be back to normal, apart from a visible lack of tourists for this time of year.

-What these measures showed was a seeming lack of appreciation of the Real Presence of Jesus in the Holy Eucharist, made all the clearer by the priest in almost all cases failing to genuflect when placing or removing consecrated hosts in the tabernacle or walking in front of it.
+What these measures showed was a seeming lack of appreciation of (or belief in?) the Real Presence of Jesus in the Holy Eucharist, made all the clearer by the priest in almost all cases failing to genuflect when placing or removing consecrated hosts in the tabernacle or walking in front of it.
 In such circumstances, perhaps it is of no surprise that in the Bellagio church, even merely kneeling to pray in front of the Blessed Sacrament was off-limits to the faithful in the interests of a the “higher good” of health and hygiene.

 All of this makes one wonder what this is telling us.
 How is it that this pandemic has led to practices revealing even greater lack of reverence for the Jesus in the Eucharist and the other sacraments, precipitated by bishops and priests acting not only on the instructions of the state, but even in some cases anticipating or going beyond government restrictions?
 Why does the Church appear to be targeted to take, or has allowed herself to take, the most extreme prevention measures against a pandemic which, though serious, falls far short of the Black Plague or the Spanish Flu?